219 Front Street, Binghamton, NY 13905

 In response to a long-standing community need, Lourdes has established a Center for Oral Health.
 The Center serves patients of all ages.
 Located at 219 Front Street in Binghamton, the Center focuses on restoring and maintaining dental health.

 Services provided through the Center for Oral Health include:

 Services are provided by Dentists and Registered Dental Hygienists.

 Mobile dental services are offered to local schools and community sites.
 All services offered at the Center for Oral Health are also available on the Mobile Dental Clinic.
 Ask if the Lourdes Mobile Dental Clinic will be visiting your child's school this year.
 All children at participating schools are eligible to receive FREE dental education, a screening, and a parent report to bring home.

-The Center for Oral Health targets children who are uninsured, on Medicaid, or enrolled in New York's Child Health Plus program, a population that is underserved for dental services in the Broome County area.
+Basic oral health care is an important factor in overall health, yet access to it remains a challenge.
+The Center for Oral Health targets patients who are uninsured, on Medicaid, or enrolled in New York's Child Health Plus and Family Health Plus programs, a population that is underserved for dental services in the Broome County area.
 Lourdes also offers a Patient Financial Assistance Program to help patients who meet specific guidelines and are not eligible for any other available program.